kodekloudhub/community-faq/docs/how-tos/apple-silicon/centos-vm.md

     vagrant ssh default
     ```

-    If you changed the machine name in the `Vagrantfile` then use that name instead of `default.
+    If you changed the machine name in the `Vagrantfile` then use that name instead of `default`.